 Practice Problems: Data Types

-Now it’s time to test your understanding of Python’s data types, indexing, and type conversion.
-Work through these problems to solidify your knowledge.
+Now it is time to test your understanding of Python’s data types, indexing, and type conversion.
+Work through these hands-on challenges to solidify your coding skills!

-Task: Create a user profile using a dictionary.
-The profile should contain the user’s name (string), age (integer), a list of their favorite hobbies (list of strings), and whether they are a premium member (boolean).
-Finally, print the type of each value in the dictionary.
+Your Task: Create a user profile using a Python dictionary.
+The dictionary must store the user’s name (text string), their age (integer), a list of their favorite hobbies (list of strings), and whether they are a premium member (boolean).
+Finally, print the value and type of each key in the dictionary.

 Create a dictionary for a user profile and print the type of each of its values.